crowtheraven/Crow-Macro-Creator/README.md

 # UPDATE COMING SOON

+Note: RUN AS ADMINISTRATOR.
+It probably won't work in-game otherwise.

 There will be a UI!
-I'll leave this UI-less version available though for people who are too cool for UIs.
+I'll leave this UI-less version available though for people who are too cool for the UI.

 UPDATED: https://github.com/crowtheraven/Macro-Manager-With-Gui <---- there's the version with the gui.
 It's ugly, but it works.